It is John Mayberry's 66th birthday

 It's also Alex Rios birthday.
 He turns 34 today.

 Alex played 6 seasons with the Jays and was pretty good.
 He came in 5th in Rookie of the Year voting in 2004 and improving from there.
 He made the All-Star games in 2006 and 2007.

-Alex played with the White Sox until they traded him to the Rangers in the middle of the 2013 season.
-He was perfectly average for his year and a half with the Rangers, hitting .280/.312/.414.
+Alex played with the White Sox until they traded him to the Rangers in 2013.
+This winter he signed with the Royals as a free agent.

-It is also my cousin Nicola's birthday, but I'm not going to write 1000 words about her, even though she likely deserves them, since, even with my family genes, she's become terrific, lovely young woman.
+It is also my cousin Nicola's birthday, but I'm not going to write 1000 words about her.
 Happy birthday Nicola.